bull-markets/puppet-mattermost/README.md

 The Mattermost module does the following:

- - Installs the Mattermost server from a release archive on the web, or an alternative download location within your firewall.
+ - Installs the Mattermost server from a release archive on the web, an alternative download location within your firewall or using a package.
  - Installs and configures a daemon (service) for Mattermost in the format native to your operating system.
  - Configures Mattermost according to settings you provide.